Jstn1321/ML-6-Axis-Arm/README.md

 # **How to use**

+<h5> For Manual Control</h5>
+<h5> For Automatic Control</h5>
--Launch up the app and ensure arduino and camera are connected to computer
+- Launch up the app and ensure arduino and camera are connected to computer

 -

 # **Demo**